stephanos/subvoc/README.md

  - [x] use the base of each word
  - [x] lazy load analysis
  - [ ] show movie context for each word
+ - [x] include movie poster
+ - [ ] support for idioms
+ - [ ] support for TV show episodes
  - [ ] show context in another language side by side
- - [ ] include movie poster
- - [ ] support for TV show episodes
  - [ ] wild idea: display YouTube videos with a certain word